dejan2609/harshadranganathan.github.io/_posts/2021-08-09-externalized-configuration-approaches.md

 {% include donate.html %}
 {% include advertisement.html %}

+## Kubernetes Config Maps

+1. Spring apps can use `spring-cloud-kubernetes` starter to simplify access to configmaps and secrets
+2. Supports hot reloading of beans/context when configmap changes
+3. Define configmap name and namespace
+4. We can have a Single `application.yaml` config map with multiple profile properties or config map per profile
+5. Config changes are detected by watching events API or polling configured via settings (deprecated) - new approach is to deploy Kubernetes Configuration Watcher
+6. Requires RBAC permissions to watch config changes

+### Pros

+1. Kubernetes native solution to which devops are accustomed
+2. Can leverage Kubernetes tools
+3. EKS resiliency means etcd is HA with 3 nodes

+### Cons

+1. Config size can't exceed 1 MB - otherwise consider mounting a volume or use a separate database or file service

+{% include donate.html %}
+{% include advertisement.html %}

 ## AWS App Config

 1. Validator has syntactic and semantic checks using schema or lambda function